 - 1. Identify a topic that you would like to spend the semester researching and writing on. - 2.
-Meet with the Assistant Director of Continuing Studies to develop your proposal. - a.
+Meet with the Associate Director, Continuing Studies Admissions and Student Services (AD, Student Services), to develop your proposal. - a.
 Write a brief description of the topic (should be similar to the course overviews you find on our website). - b.
 Prepare a draft book list. - c.
 Prepare a draft syllabus. - d.
 Research the faculty to see whose area of expertise covers your topic area (faculty are more likely to say yes if they have had you as a student). - 3.
-Once approved by the Assistant Director of Continuing Studies, send the draft description, booklist and syllabus to the advisor you have identified and cc masters@wesleyan.edu. - 4.
+Once approved by AD, Student Services, send the draft description, booklist and syllabus to the advisor you have identified and cc masters@wesleyan.edu. - 4.
 Work with the advisor to make any changes or adjustments to the draft proposal. - 5.
 Once the office has confirmed that that your proposed advisor is eligible to advise a tutorial, and you and your advisor have finalized the description, syllabus and reading list, request the link to the online proposal form by emailing masters@wesleyan.edu. - 6.
 Submit the following items via the online proposal form: - a.
-One-page course description describing the themes of the course, the methods of analysis, and progression of study through the term - Course syllabus that includes the calendar of study, the calendar of reading and writing/creative assignments, a description of the final paper/project, and the calendar of meetings with the faculty advisor - c.
+One-page course description describing the themes of the course, the methods of analysis, and progression of study through the term - b.
+Course syllabus that includes the calendar of study, the calendar of reading and writing/creative assignments, a description of the final paper/project, and the calendar of meetings with the faculty advisor - c.
 Complete bibliography of sources of study for the course - d.
 Proposed bibliography for the final paper/project - e.
-Email from advisor indicating advisor approval of the proposal - 7.
-The online proposal form, along with all other materials, must be submitted to our office no later than 5pm, 3 weeks before the start of the term.
+Email from advisor indicating advisor approval of the proposal

+The online proposal form, along with all other materials, must be submitted to our office no later than 5pm, on the Tutorial, Capstone or Thesis Proposals deadline posted on Wesleyan's Academic Calendar for the term of your tutorial.